jpcura/cse15l-lab-reports/Lab_Report_1.md

 1.
 ```
+[user@sahara ~/lecture1]$ cd
-[user@sahara ~]$ cd
+[user@sahara ~]$
 ```
-* pwd: /home
+* pwd: /home/lecture1
-* There was no argument provided for cd, which changes the working directory, so no output or change in the directory occurred.
+* There was no argument provided for cd, which changes the working directory.
+With no path provided cd defaults to changing the pwd to the home directory.
 * no error

 ```